kevin-wong/mac-settings/README.md

 <a href="http://manytricks.com/witch/">Witch</a> lets me use ⌘-TAB to cycle between windows.

-Run WitchConfigure.sh <br />
+Run WitchConfigure.sh:

+`./WitchConfigure.sh`

-System Preferences > Click on Witch to register .plist
+System Preferences > click on Witch to activate the changes.

 ##### Moom